-In South Africa, the Matric Certificate or National Senior Certificate is seen as the gatekeeper educational document that separates people who get good jobs… from those who don’t.
-Ask anyone in South Africa about your chances in the job market WITHOUT a Matric Certificate; their reactions are not likely to be positive.
-And understandably so.
+In South Africa, the Matric Certificate or National Senior Certificate is seen as the educational document that separates people who get good jobs from those who don’t.
+Ask anyone in South Africa about your chances in the job market without a Matric Certificate.
+Their reactions are not likely to be positive and understandably so.

-Most Universities, FET Colleges, and Companies have a Matric Certificate as a minimum requirement – just to be considered for entry or an interview!
+Most Universities, FET Colleges, and even companies have a Matric Certificate as a minimum requirement just to be considered for entry or an interview!

-We know you can find good work without Matric, but getting your Matric Certificate makes the process so much easier; opens you up to more opportunity and increases your chances of you finding a good job.
+We know you can find good work without Matric, but getting your Matric Certificate makes the process so much easier.
+It opens up more opportunities and increases your chances of finding a good job.

-Failing Matric can be devastating, but it does not have to be the end for you, you are not alone.
-There are still things you can do to make a comeback in terms of your National Senior Certificate.
+Failing Matric can be devastating, but it does not have to be the end for you, because you are not alone.
+There are still things you can do to get your National Senior Certificate.